Britain Takes Back Control. Or Does It?

 There appears to be some consensus that Brexit could lead to a fall in house prices, especially in London and the South East.
 The Treasury has spoken of a fall of 10-18% over the next two years.
 Clearly not good news for existing homeowners, but anyone with children struggling to get a foot on the housing ladder may take a different view.

 During the campaign, George Osborne gave dire warnings of tax rises in the event of a victory for Leave.
-This would be directly contrary to the Conservative’s election pledge and would be difficult to implement.
-On the face of it, you could have said that an extension of ‘austerity’ for a further two years beyond 2020 was much more likely, but the former Chancellor and Theresa May, before she was appointed Prime Minister, appeared to be uniting behind an approach which abandons the fiscal charter and effectively loosens austerity.
-A further cut in corporation tax, to encourage businesses to remain in the City, had already been announced by Mr Osborne.
+This would be directly contrary to the Conservative’s election pledge and would be difficult to implement: much more likely is an extension of ‘austerity’ for a further two years beyond 2020.

 The Leave campaign did give a pledge to remove the 5% VAT on domestic fuel required by EU law – but there were so many pledges flying about that it is perhaps best to not build this into your household budget just yet.